 Tim, Stefa, Chris, Aaron, Graeme, Ewa, Dominique, Carolyn and all the team will celebrate this milestone by delivering the same impeccable service as always.
 Plus, there will be a fascinating series of events including:

-• A series of food and wine events throughout the year including special guest Raymond Blanc who will share the kitchen with Aaron on 15th Oct for a gourmet experience
+• A series of food and wine events throughout 2021 including a special guest Raymond Blanc who will share the kitchen with Aaron for a gourmet experience (date to be announced)

 • New videos introducing the public to our local network of suppliers and our new kitchen garden